scalawithcats/scala-with-cats/src/pages/intro/early-access.md

      with a section on apply syntax.
    - Removed the section on `Unapply`.
    - Added a section on `-Ypartial-unification`.
+- Added a list of contributors to the Intro
+- Added a list of backers to the Intro

 ### Omissions {-}

 Here are the major things missing from the book:

- 1. Acknowledge backers in the intro.
- 2. Incorporate all the feedback from Github Issues.
+ 1. Incorporate all the feedback from Github Issues.
- 3. Proof reading, final tweaks.
+ 2. Proof reading, final tweaks.